Co- Founder & President

 Dr. Pasricha completed medical school at Northwestern Feinberg School of Medicine.
 Prior to starting her internal medicine residency training at the University of North Carolina she completed a Howard Hughes Medical Institute research fellowship.
 Sarina is completing her gastroenterology fellowship at UNC while also earning her Masters of Science in Clinical Research at the UNC Gillings School of Public Health.
 She has participated in a number of local and international service projects and she loves training and encouraging young people to engage in healthy living.

-President of High School Chapter
+President of the GYH High School Chapter

 President of the Washington D.C. / Maryland Chapter

 Viraj is currently a sophomore at Georgetown Day High School in Washington DC and is the president of the DC Chapter of Global Youth Help.
 One of Viraj’s biggest passions is for computer science.
 In 2018, Viraj is excited to use this passion to develop coding and computer literacy curriculum and then teach it to local youth in need.